 Shea Butter

 Shea butter is a fat, or lipid, that is extracted from African shea tree nuts.
-It’s ultra-rich in fatty acids, antioxidants, and vitamins, all of which make it a game-changing skincare ingredient.
+Unrefined shea butter is ultra-rich in fatty acids, antioxidants, and vitamins, all of which make it a game-changing skincare ingredient.
+Many consider it the best body butter for dry skin due to its impressive, well-known shea butter benefits.
 Specifically, shea butter can:

 Reduce Lines and Wrinkles